Make Your Own Cloth Napkins

 One Small Way to Protect the Environment -- Nothing Could Be Easier

-We use cloth napkins at most of our meals.
-It's one way to reduce paper napkins going into the landfill; and it adds a special touch to a table setting.
-I like for the napkins to match or coordinate with the décor of the kitchen, but sometimes have difficulty finding just the right colors.
-I usually make my own draperies and curtain toppers, so I often buy extra fabric to use for making napkins.
-In this lens, I will show you how to make cloth napkins.
+After spending far too much money on paper napkins and paper towels, we decided to use cloth napkins at all of our meals.
+It's one small way we can help to reduce paper going into the landfill -- and it adds a special touch to a table setting.
+I like the napkins to match or coordinate with the décor of the kitchen, but sometimes have difficulty finding just the right colors.
+Now that our kitchen is a pale buttery yellow with black and white accents, that isn't a problem, but I still like to make my own.
+I usually make my own draperies and window toppers, so I often buy extra fabric to use for making napkins.
+Want to learn how?
+Read on, and I will show you.

-The plaid napkin you see in this photo is made from left over fabric from a tablecloth I made for our patio table.
+The plaid napkin you see in the photo below is made of fabric left over from a tablecloth I made for our patio table several years ago.
 All these fabrics are 100% cotton.
 I prefer cotton fabrics because they are easier to clean.
 Surprisingly, they don't require ironing.
 I would have to draw the line there!

 I also bought about 1/2 yard each of solid yellow and solid blue fabric for making more napkins of coordinating colors.
-That plaid tablecloth will soon be part of a tent-flap style drapery topper for my kitchen.
-Some small scraps of it were used as the lining for a cascade-style valance in our family room.
+That plaid tablecloth later became part of a tent-flap style drapery topper for the kitchen at our former home.
+Some small scraps of it were used as the lining for a cascade-style valance.
 The cascade valance is shown in the photo below.
-Farther below, I have shown black and white toile and gingham fabrics I previously used in the kitchen of our former home near Charlotte, NC.
+We sold the draperies with the house, and donated the old patio table, but we still have the napkins.

 What Type Fabric to Use?

 It is better if you have a fabric that looks the same on both sides.
 It is not required, of course, but having the same appearance on both sides makes the napkins reversible.
 We usually use our cloth napkins twice before washing them.
 We first use the "right side" then, at the next meal, we use the reverse side.